raul23/clustering-text/README.rst

 |

-Results at the end of applying OCR to all faulty ebooks:
+Results at the end of applying OCR to all problematic ebooks (formed of images):

 .. raw:: html

    <p align="left"><img src="./images/updating_dataset_ocr_end_results.png">
    </p>

-`:information_source:` All 14 faulty ebooks were successfully converted to ``txt`` and added to the dataset and cache.
+`:information_source:` All 14 problematic ebooks (formed of images) were successfully converted to ``txt`` and added to the dataset and cache.

 Updating a dataset
 """"""""""""""""""